DAHLIA CARE

 Weeding: Dahlias have shallow roots and are particularly susceptible to herbicides, so hand weed only.
 Use mulch to cut down on weeding, cover your bare soil and feed soil microbes.

 Pest & Disease Management: Insects such as aphids, thrips and tarnished plant bugs can carry dahlia viruses from infected plants to healthy ones while feeding.
+They can also stress your plants and impact your blooms.

 Harvesting